linode/docs/docs/products/networking/vlans/guides/manually-configuring-a-vlan/index.md

 {{< content "vlans-beta-note-shortguide" >}}

-For compatible distributions, [Network Helper](/docs/guides/network-helper/) automatically adjusts the internal network configuration files on a Linode to accommodate the network interfaces defined within the selected [Configuration Profile](/docs/guides/disk-images-and-configuration-profiles/#configuration-profiles).
-If a VLAN is assigned to a network interface and given an IPAM address, the Linode should automatically be able to communicate over that private network.
+When a VLAN is assigned to a network interface and given an IPAM address, the Linode should automatically be able to communicate over that private network.
+This is due to [Network Helper](/docs/guides/network-helper/), which is enabled by default on most Linodes.
+For compatible distributions, Network Helper adjusts the internal network configuration files on a Linode.
+Any network interfaces defined in the Linode's selected [Configuration Profile](/docs/guides/disk-images-and-configuration-profiles/#configuration-profiles) (including those with VLANs attached) will automatically be configured.

-For users that have disabled Network Helper on their Linode or prefer not to assign an IPAM address within a Linode's Configuration Profile, the Linode's internal network configuration files must be manually adjusted.
-This guide will discuss the changes that need to be made to enable a VLAN on common Linux distributions.
+This guide is for users that have disabled Network Helper on their Linode or prefer not to assign an IPAM address within a Linode's Configuration Profile.
+In these cases, the Linode's internal network configuration files must be manually adjusted.
+The following sections will cover the changes needed to manually configure a VLAN on common Linux distributions.

-## Ubuntu 18.04 and later
+## Ubuntu 18.04 and Later

 Ubuntu Server 18.04 and later versions use Netplan to configure networking, with systemd-networkd operating as the backend.
 Network configuration files for each interface are located in `/etc/systemd/network/`: